Flagler College Wedding Photos & Inspiration

 The venue does the heavy lifting.
 You don't need elaborate decorations when you're surrounded by hand-painted murals, Tiffany glass, and Spanish Renaissance grandeur.

-Planning Your Timeline at Flagler College
+Planning Your Timeline

-We don't publish generic sample timelines because they're useless without knowing your wedding date.
+We don't publish generic timelines.
+They're useless without knowing your date.
 Here's why:

-A 5pm ceremony works beautifully in summer but means portraits in the dark in winter.
-Your timeline needs to be built around your actual date and what matters most to you.
+A 5pm ceremony works great in summer.
+In winter, it means dark portraits.
+Your timeline must match your actual date and what matters most to you.

 The Spanish Renaissance courtyard is sheltered and gets beautiful diffused light.
 The Rotunda and grand hallways offer dramatic indoor options any time of day.